 And so to me.
 I would dearly love to live in a minimalist monochrome haven… but that’s just not me.
 It’s something I love to look at, but not to live with.

 I’m a girl that loves designer clothes mixed with high street bargains.
-A balance of style and comfort are what I strive for in an outfit and that goes for interiors too.
+A balance of style and comfort is what I strive for in an outfit and that goes for interiors too.

 My lounge is painted pure brilliant white and I love it, but can’t quite get my head around the practicalities of white furnishings too!
 Eeeek…I just can’t see a white sofa working out with my husband and two cats!
 I truly admire all of you who have immaculate white interiors despite the kids and pets.
 How do you do it?!